 - Toothpaste.
 If your baking soda mixture fails, toothpaste may come to the rescue.
 Just be sure to choose a non-gel version that isn’t a wall-staining color.
 Use the same method here as with the baking soda paste.

 - Magic Eraser.
 If you have a wall covered with anything other than wallpaper, a magic eraser will remover the sharpie every time.
 Just wet the magic eraser (with water or a soap solution) and rub gently.
 Magic erasers rely on abrasiveness to lightly “sand” the stain off.
 Just be sure to use it gently on wallpaper as you can damage it if you’re too vigorous.

 - Rubbing Alcohol.
 As a last resort, using copious amounts of rubbing alcohol to saturate the offending marks and rubbing gently with a rag will remove most stains.
-The reason I would not recommend this more highly is that is has a high likelihood of staining, fading, or causing the wallpaper to peel.
+The reason I would not recommend this more highly is that it has a high likelihood of staining, fading, or causing the wallpaper to peel.

 There are several items that people claim will remove sharpie stains from walls that I absolutely would not recommend.
-Typically these products are recommended by people who have never seem to have even seen a sharpie, let alone a wall.
+Typically these products are recommended by people who seem to have never even seen a sharpie, let alone a wall.
 So, unless you want to stain and damage your wall/wallpaper, avoid any oil-based cleaners like the plague.
 This includes items like goo-gone, wd-40, olive oil, and oil-based stain removers.
 You will, more than likely, end up with a huge stain.
 (If you already have a huge oil stain, try rubbing baking power over it, letting it sit, then brushing it off).

 Hopefully, that was helpful it removing sharpie from your wall!
 If that wasn’t your issue, let’s move on!